lotusnprod/lotus-manuscript/manuscript.md

 #### Contribution of Individual Electronic NP Resources to LOTUS

-The added value of the LOTUS Initiative to assemble multiple electronic NP resources is illustrated in Figure @fig:upset : Panel A shows the contributions of the individual electronic NP resources to the ensemble of chemical structures found in one of the most studied vascular plants, *Arabidopsis thaliana* (“Mouse-ear cress”; [Q147096](https://www.wikidata.org/wiki/Q147096)).
+The added value of the LOTUS Initiative to assemble multiple electronic NP resources is illustrated in Figure @fig:upset : Panel A shows the contributions of the individual electronic NP resources to the ensemble of chemical structures found in one of the most studied vascular plants, *Arabidopsis thaliana* ("Mouse-ear cress"; [Q147096](https://www.wikidata.org/wiki/Q147096)).
 Panel B shows the ensemble of taxa reported to contain the ubiquitous higher plant triterpenoid, *β*-sitosterol, represented by its planar structure ([Q121802](https://www.wikidata.org/wiki/Q121802) and [Q63409374](https://www.wikidata.org/wiki/Q63409374)).

 ![**UpSet plots of the individual contribution of electronic NP resources** to the planar structures found in *Arabidopsis thaliana* (A) vs. organisms reported to contain the planar structure of *β*-sitosterol (KZJWDPNRJALNS) (B).
 UpSet plots are evolved Venn diagrams, allowing to represent intersections between multiple sets.
 The horizontal bars on the lower left represent the number of corresponding entries per electronic NP resource.
 The dots and their connecting line represent the intersection between source and consolidate sets.
 The vertical bars indicate the number of entries at the intersection.
 For example, 479 organisms containing the planar structure of *β*-sitosterol are present in both UNPD and NAPRALERT, whereas each of them individually reports 1,164 and 2,085 organisms containing the planar structure of *β*-sitosterol, respectively.](images/upset_combined.svg "upset"){#fig:upset width="100%"}

 Figure @fig:upset A. also shows that according to NPClassifier, the chemical pathway distribution across electronic NP resources is unconserved.
-Note that NPClassifier and ClassyFire [@doi:10/gc5tqv] chemical taxonomies are both available as metadata in the frozen LOTUS export ([https://osf.io/c8hgb/](https://osf.io/c8hgb/)) and LNPN.
+Note that NPClassifier and ClassyFire [@doi:10/gc5tqv] chemical taxonomies are both available as metadata in the frozen LOTUS export and LNPN.
 Both classification tools return a chemical taxonomy for individual structures, thus allowing their grouping at higher hierarchical levels, in the same way as it is done for biological taxonomies.
 The UpSet plot in Figure @fig:upset indicates the poor overlap of preexisting electronic NP resources and the added value of an aggregated dataset.
 This is particularly well illustrated in Figure @fig:upset B., where the number of organisms for which the planar structure of *β*-sitosterol (KZJWDPNRJALLNS) has been reported is shown for each intersection.